YOU NEED AN EMPLOYEE HANDBOOK NOW AND HERE’S WHY

 We see it every day and it scares us: employers operating without an employee handbook.

 We get it.
 What business owner has time to undertake what seems like a huge, tedious project while operating a business?
-If you’re a small organization, an employee handbook can feel too corporate or even seem to stifle a workplace culture that thrives on creativity, flexibility and personal relationships.
+If you’re a small organization, an employee handbook can feel too corporate or even appear to stifle a workplace culture that thrives on creativity, flexibility and personal relationships.
 Is a handbook even worth the effort?

 Yes.
 Yes.
 Yes!
 What we know as HR and compliance professionals is that every day you don’t have an employee handbook, your risks as an employer increase.

-An employee handbook is the single most important tool employers have to protect themselves from employee claims and litigation and to demonstrate compliance with federal and state laws.
+An employee handbook is the single most important tool employers have to protect themselves from employee claims and litigation and demonstrate compliance with federal and state laws.

 An employee handbook prevents employee claims.
 It protects employers when claims do arise.
 Our team can tell you from decades of providing human resources to companies: when employee claims and lawsuits do arise, the very first thing we look at, without exception, is the employee handbook.